Recently Browsing 0 members

-The goal of Velocity is to take down mythic bosses and have fun doing it.
-We believe the two are not mutually exclusive!
+The goal of Velocity is to take down mythic bosses and have fun in the process.
 We’re searching for like-minded players who are interested in playing at a high level in a laid-back environment.
 If you can joke around, then focus up when you need to; this is the guild for you.

 Raid Times: 10am-1pm CST | Tues/Wed/Thurs

-We are a guild of dedicated and ambitious players.
-Commitment to our raid times is mandatory.
-We’re interested in consistent players who are realistic and honest about their day-to-day schedule.
-Raiders are required to communicate any tardiness or absences via a Discord channel or through tells with an officer.
+We're dedicated and ambitious players, so commitment to our raid times is necessary.
+We’re interested in consistent players who are realistic about their day-to-day schedule.
+Raiders have to communicate in the event of tardiness or absences.
 Schedules change, things come up and real life always comes first.
 All we ask for is a heads up!

 What you can Expect from us:

 Dedicated leadership, communication, well defined goals, and a sense of community.
 Apart from raiding we also run M+ with each other every week.

 Players who can survive and react to mechanics, while putting up big numbers.
 Many players struggle to do one, we are looking for both.
 Apart from this, just be a friendly.
 It might also be a good idea to bring a sense of humor.